-Elizabeth’s belief in social justice and equity has influenced her global leadership experiences and career trajectory: In rural Rwanda, she volunteered at the Agahozo-Shalom Youth Village, a residential home and school community for vulnerable Rwandan youth that was founded in the aftermath of the 1994 genocide.
-In Jaipur, India, she lived and studied the generational empowerment of Indian women, developing relationships with mothers seeking to build lives of dignity and prosperity for themselves and their families.
-These powerful experiences—grounded in the values of inclusion, diversity, equity, and access—influenced Elizabeth’s career to improve the world through philanthropy.
+Elizabeth’s belief in social justice influenced her fundraising career: In rural Rwanda, she volunteered at a youth village for vulnerable Rwandan youth that was founded in the aftermath of the 1994 genocide.
+In Jaipur, India, she lived and studied the generational empowerment of Indian women, working with mothers seeking to build lives of dignity and prosperity for themselves and their families.
+These global experiences—grounded in the values of inclusion, diversity, equity, and access—motivated Elizabeth to improve the world through philanthropy.
 She incorporates these values and intentional practices daily, as she leads projects and teams at CCS and as she raises a global citizen of her own.

 - ADL (Anti-Defamation League)

 - The Chapin School

 - The Hewitt School

 - The Museum of Jewish Heritage: A Living Memorial to the Holocaust